nsidc/gps-timemachine/README.md

 1. Create a feature branch.
 2. Create and push commits on that branch.
-3. The feature branch will get built on CircleCI with each push.
+3. The feature branch will get tested on GHA with each push.
 4. Update the CHANGELOG with description of changes.
-5. Create a Pull Request on BitBucket.
+5. Create a Pull Request on GitHub.
-6. When the feature PR is merged, master will get built on CircleCI.
+6. When the feature PR is merged, main will get built on GHA.

 Releasing
 ---